theikdi-sann/ferrariWeb/PROJECT_REPORT.md

     *   **Solution**: Implemented a "Category" check in `script.js`.
 Race cars now trigger a specific "Explore Mode" that hides customization tools and shows technical facts instead.
 *   **Challenge**: Hardcoded Navbars made updates tedious.
     *   **Solution**: Refactored navigation into `components.js` and dynamically rendered it on all pages.
+*   **Challenge**: Engine Bay color options were irrelevant for some models.
+    *   **Solution**: Removed the color picker but retained the "View Engine" camera animation for inspecting details.

 ## 7. Remaining Features and Timeline